bniebuhr/movecology/turdus_movement_Silveira_etal_2016_PONE/README.md

 The code and data presented here are the appendices of

-Da Silveira NS, Niebuhr BBS, Muylaert RdL, Ribeiro MC, Pizo MA (2016) Effects of Land Cover on the Movement of Frugivorous Birds in a Heterogeneous Landscape.
+Da Silveira NS, Niebuhr BBS, Muylaert RdL, Ribeiro MC, Pizo MA (2016) [Effects of Land Cover on the Movement of Frugivorous Birds in a Heterogeneous Landscape] (http://journals.plos.org/plosone/article?id=10.1371%2Fjournal.pone.0156688).
 PLoS ONE 11(6): e0156688. doi:10.1371/journal.pone.0156688

 Here we present the code for movement analysis of thrushes movement patterns in a fragmented landscape.
 Thrush movement was collected using radiotelemetry.
 We used a likelihood-based approach to fit models with different distributions and covariates to movement variables calculated based on this data - average speed and turning angles.